-Program description: BASICS consists of two sessions, two to four weeks apart, which last about 90 minutes each.
+Program description: BASICS consists of two sessions (with the same facilitator), two-to-four weeks apart, which last 60-90 minutes.
 All sessions are one-on-one between the student and a trained BASICS facilitator.

-Session 2 provides personalized feedback based on assessments and drinking diary and focuses on ways the student might reduce future health, social and legal risks.
+Session 2 provides personalized feedback based on screenings and discuss ways the student might reduce future health, social and legal risks.

-If you are required to complete BASICS due to a University violation, it is important that you contact BASICS in a timely manner.
+If you are required to complete BASICS due to a University violation or a court requirement, it is important that you contact BASICS in a timely manner.
 You will receive a deadline for completing both sessions.
 Remember, sessions occur two to four weeks apart so please plan accordingly.
 See To Make a BASICS Appointment.

 Confidentiality: All information within the BASICS session is kept confidential between the student and the facilitator.
-However, if the student indicates that s/he may harm him/herself or others, information may be disclosed as appropriate.
+However, if the student indicates that s/he may harm him/herself or others, or talks about an event reportable to The Clery Act, information may be disclosed as appropriate.

 If a student is required to complete BASICS, he/she will sign a Release of Information form to allow BASICS staff to verify completion.
 The only information shared with the referral source is whether the student completed the program by the assigned date.